- NURS FPX 9904 Assessment 1 CBT Sessions and Motivational Intervening.

 Significance of the Practice Problem

-Opioid abuse remains a significant issue, which impacts millions of people globally and considerably shatters hundreds of millions in terms of costs, lives lost, and health deteriorated.
+Opioid abuse remains a significant issue, which impacts millions of people globally and considerably shatters hundreds of millions in terms of costs, lives lost, and health deterioration.
 The annual death figure due to drug abuse is more than seventy thousand in the USA, which underlines the significance of having efficient intervention strategies (Dydyk et al. , 202 ).

 The CDC and SAMHSA, along with other organizations, emphasize the concept of treatment approaches that are evidence-based and require addressing the biological, psychological, and social components of Substance Use Disorders.
 The project’s goal was to answer the TWICE question below: Consequently, is the number and commitment to complete treatment and/or number of readmissions within 12 weeks affected when using individualized CBT and MI (I) rather than normal treatment methods (C) to treat opioid dependents (P)?